web3-authn/tatchi/sdk/docs/wallet-iframe-architecture.md

   - Loads a minimal wallet bundle under strict CSP; no third‑party runtime CDNs.
   - Spawns signer + VRF workers; owns IndexedDB for encrypted keys.
   - Implements RPC handlers: on `REQUEST_signTransactionsWithActions` or `REQUEST_registerPasskey` performs WebAuthn and calls local workers; returns only signature/signed txs.
-  - For WebAuthn user activation, coordinates a visible wallet‑origin modal (existing `IframeTxConfirmer`) or the embedded button flow; no new popups.
+  - For WebAuthn user activation, coordinates a visible wallet‑origin custom element (`<w3a-tx-confirmer>`) or the embedded button flow; no new popups.

 ## Components & Ownership